igormas/ubimo-fed-ha/README.md

 ## Ad Dispatcher service API
   - adDispatcher$: Stream which dispatch ad event.
-  - registerToAdEvents: function which except a callback as input, the callback is invoked each time the service dispatch<br/> an a event.
+  - registerToAdEvents: function which except a callback as input, the callback is invoked each time the service dispatch<br/> an ad event.